 Get More Free Flights with Chase Ultimate Rewards

 Most banks keep it simple when you use points to book flights.
 Each point is worth a cent toward your airfare, so a 50,000-point stash = $500 in free travel.
 But it’s even better with Chase Ultimate Rewards.

 If you get the Chase Sapphire Preferred, each point is worth 1.25 cents.
 So the card’s current 60,000-point welcome bonus is worth $750 in airfare.
 Have Chase’s top-tier card, the Chase Sapphire Reserve?
 It’s even sweeter, as each point is worth 1.5 cents toward travel.
-So that 60,000 point bonus is worth $750 in airfare.
+So that card’s lower, 50,000 point bonus is still worth $750 in airfare.